mrcavalcanti/mosaicoo/contribute/documentation/README.md

 #### Prepare your environment

-Before you begin writing, we recommend that you fork and clone the Grafana repository so that you can use a text editor locally to create branches, commit your changes, and create a PR.
+Before you begin writing, we recommend that you fork and clone the Mosaicoo repository so that you can use a text editor locally to create branches, commit your changes, and create a PR.

 While this document doesn't include git commands or descriptions of Github operations, you might find these links useful.